Great Fire of London Topic

-The www.thinkuknow.co.uk website has lots of great resources to look at as a family and there is also lots of information on the ‘Online Safety’ page of our school website.
+The Think You Know website has lots of great resources to look at as a family and there is also lots of information on the ‘Online Safety’ page of our school website.
 Please take a look and discuss this issue at home with your children to help to develop their and your understanding further.

 We all have a duty to safeguard children.
-If you have any concerns regarding a child and need further help, or to make a referral (which can be anonymous).
+If you have any concerns regarding a child and need further help or to make a referral (which can be anonymous), please contact:

-Or please come into school and speak with Mrs Dugdale or Mrs Green (Designated Safeguarding Leads)
+More details can be found on the Derbyshire County Council website or please come into school and speak with Mrs Dugdale or Mr Allen (Designated Safeguarding Leads).